 Part II — Administration

-6. Valuer-General and other officers
+6. Valuer-General

-(1) There shall be appointed a Valuer-General and such other officers and staff as may be required for the administration of this Act.
+(1) The Governor may designate a person to be the Valuer-General under this Act.

-(2) Such officers and staff shall be appointed and shall hold their positions subject to and in accordance with Part 3 of the Public Sector Management Act 1994.
+(2) A person cannot be the Valuer-General unless —

+(a) the person is a member of the Authority’s staff; and

-(3) A person appointed Valuer-General shall be a person who has, in the opinion of the Minister, the qualifications and experience appropriate to the exercise of the powers, and the performance of the duties and functions, conferred or imposed upon the Valuer-General by or under this Act.
+(b) the person has, in the opinion of the Minister, the qualifications and experience appropriate to the exercise of the powers, and the performance of the duties and functions, conferred or imposed upon the Valuer-General by or under this Act.

+(3) The power to designate a person to be the Valuer-General includes —

+(a) the power to revoke a designation previously made under that power; and

+(b) the power to designate a person to perform functions of another person who is designated to be the Valuer-General when it is impractical for that other person to perform the functions.

+(4) When the Land Information Authority Act 2006 section 168 comes into operation the person who, immediately before then, is the Valuer-General becomes the Valuer-General as if designated under subsection (1) for the balance of the person’s term of office.

-[Section 6 amended by No. 32 of 1994 s.
-19; No. 74 of 2003 s.
-123; No. 70 of 2003 s.
-51(1).]
+[Section 6 inserted by No. 60 of 2006 s.
+168.]

 7. Valuer-General to administer Act